gregbo/mininet_frr/README.md

 #  Additional Resources

-An excellent description of network name spaces and mininet can be found [Network Emulation using Network Namespaces and Mininet](https://www.inf.usi.ch/faculty/carzaniga/edu/adv-ntw/mininet.html).
+An excellent description of network namespaces and mininet can be found at:
+[Network Emulation using Network Namespaces and Mininet](https://www.inf.usi.ch/faculty/carzaniga/edu/adv-ntw/mininet.html).

 Kudos to [edoardesd](https://stackoverflow.com/users/7892067/edoardesd) for an answer on Stack Overflow: